euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ### Checks-deferrable Call

-The EVC exposes multiple functions, each with its own characteristics, that allow for the [Account Status Checks](#account-status-checks) and [Vault Status Checks](#vault-status-checks) to be deferred. [call](#call), [batch](#batch) and [impersonate](#impersonate) so called checks-deferrable call functions, can be nested and allow for the checks to be deferred until the end of the execution of the top-level function call.
+The EVC exposes multiple functions, each with its own characteristics, that allow for the [Account Status Checks](#account-status-checks) and [Vault Status Checks](#vault-status-checks) to be deferred. [call](#call), [batch](#batch) and [controlCollateral](#controlcollateral) so called checks-deferrable call functions, can be nested and allow for the checks to be deferred until the end of the execution of the outermost function call.

 ### call

 The `call` function on the EVC allows users to invoke functions on vaults and other target smart contracts.
 Unless the `msg.sender` is the same as the `onBehalfOfAccount`, users *must* go through this function rather than calling the vaults directly.
 This is because vaults themselves don't understand sub-accounts or operators, and defer their authorisation logic to the EVC (see the [Authentication By Vaults](#authentication-by-vaults) section).

 `call` also allows users to invoke arbitrary contracts, with arbitrary calldata.
 These other contracts will see the EVC as `msg.sender`.
-For this reason, it is critical that the EVC itself never be given any special privileges, or hold any token or ETH balances (except for a few corner cases where it is temporarily safe, see the [EVC Contract Privileges](#evc-contract-privileges) section).
+For this reason, it is critical that the EVC itself never be given any special privileges, or hold any token or native currency balances (except for a few corner cases where it is temporarily safe, see the [EVC Contract Privileges](#evc-contract-privileges) section).

 If the target contract *is NOT* `msg.sender`, the EVC will only allow the target contract to be called if the `msg.sender` is the owner or the operator of the `onBehalfOfAccount` provided.
 If that condition is met, the EVC will create a context and call into the target contract with the provided calldata and the `onBehalfOfAccount` account set in the context.